arioux/XL-Tools/ReadMeDev.txt

 To do
 -----

-- Add some IPv6 functions (related to GeoIP and XL-Whois)
+- Add IPv6 support for GeoIP

 Packaging